 According to the American Airlines website, as of mid-January, “Due to a potential safety hazard, ‘smart’ bags (luggage with charging devices) can’t fly unless the battery can be removed.”

 United is expected to announce similar regulations soon, and other airlines will likely follow.
-On Wednesday, the International Air Transport Association (IATA) confirmed that it will be recommending a global ban of smart bags starting Jan.
-15, 2018.
+On Jan.
+15 2018, the International Air Transport Association (IATA) confirmed its global ban of smart bags.
 There are already restrictions on checking spare lithium batteries, and it appears the concerns may lead to further tightening of these rules.

 As all travelers know, onboard space often fills up, and carry-on bags must then be checked as luggage at the last minute.
 For this reason, the power source should be easily removable.
 The smart bags we list here either meet this requirement or use power banks that are purchased separately so they can be detached when necessary.